IgorDataScience/Introduction_to_R/Starter Kit/readme.md

 Installation note for Ubuntu users
 ----------------------------------

-**For Ubuntu users:** R comes already installed on Ubuntu.
+**For Ubuntu 14.04 LTS users:** R comes already installed on Ubuntu.
 Latest long-term support Ubuntu 14.04LTS containes outdated version of R. This can be a problem when installing some packages (such as 'mosaic' for example).
 Follow instructions on this [link](http://sysads.co.uk/2014/06/install-r-base-3-1-0-ubuntu-14-04/) (at your own risk) to update R. Here are instructions that are provided on the mentioned site:

 `sudo apt-get remove r-base-core`